 On this day, it seems as if the nighttime darkness lasts all day and all night.
 At the North Pole, the sun never rises on this day.
-It is not the coldest days of winter, as the northern hemisphere continues to lose more heat than it gains.
-This will continue until late in winter, as the longer daylight hours at that point begin to have a net warming affect.
+It is not the coldest days of the year, as the northern hemisphere continues to lose more heat than it gains.
+This will continue until late in the season, as the longer daylight hours at that point begin to have a net warming effect.
 But for now, heat up a cup of hot chocolate and put another log on the fire!
-Winter will be here for a while.
+Wintertime will be here for a while.

-By the way, while the northern hemisphere is experiencing it's shortest day, the southern hemisphere is basking in sunshine and enjoying the first day of summer.
+By the way, while the northern hemisphere is experiencing its shortest day, the southern hemisphere is basking in sunshine and enjoying the first day of summer.

 For thousands of years, Winter Solstice has celebrated the new solar year.
 It celebrates the return of the sun, as every day now will see more sun.
-The sun is at it's southernmost point, and now begins it's long, six month journey north.
+The sun is at its southernmost point and now begins its long, six-month journey north.

 Winter Solstice is also been known as Christmas, Yule, and Saturnalia.